When I look back on the start of the trip, I realize I was selling van life to my kids right up to the loading of the old Eurovan.

 A woman named Bonnie Z. planted that maple three decades ago, when she created Dragonfly Floral, a six-acre organic flower farm buzzing with ducks and bunnies and every pretty thing ever grown.
 If you promise not to make her repeat her act of kindness for you and your van, I’ll tell you that she didn’t just allow us to overnight on her property.
 She invited us to use her bathroom, and in the morning delivered us a fragrant bundle of fresh basil, some tomatoes, and lemon verbena for the kids to make tea with.
 Her generosity might’ve been the pinnacle of our 12 hours there, but no.

+That came later, after one final van dinner, when we went strolling through the darkening rows of dahlias and roses.
+Everything was quiet except the crickets, stridulating about whatever crickets stridulate about.
+We helped ourselves to Bonnie’s blackberries, stood under a pear tree, consoled my son when a pear fell on his head.
 Beyond the flowers stood a ring of willows that Bonnie had planted back in the ’90s.
 They’re enormous now and form an otherworldly sanctum, maybe 25 yards in diameter.
 We walked around inside, just inky forms to one another in the fading light.
 It’s a prance-ortunity, Amy declared correctly.

 She began to prance around moronically, and so did the rest of us, swerving to avoid each other like bats.
 Above, the willows swayed their timeless gentle sway, the tippy tops so fine they faded right into the night air.
 I took no photos, contributed nothing to the #vanlife image library.